The Homestead Garden

 Eastwoodhill Arboretum is recognised as a Garden of National Significance by the New Zealand Gardens Trust – the result of many years of hard work by volunteers and staff, particularly in the Homestead Garden.

 The arboretum’s founder Douglas Cook began planting immediately after taking up this once scrubby block of land in 1910.
-In his first year Cook planted roses, bulbs, vegetables, orchards trees and some woodlots around his cottage and in Orchard Hill valley.
+In his first year, Cook planted roses, bulbs, vegetables, orchard trees and some woodlots around his cottage and in Orchard Hill valley.
 Many seeds of trees and shrubs were also purchased and sown.